Adolf Anderssen: Influence on chess

-Outside the field of chess problems Anderssen was not a prolific author.
-However he edited the magazine Schachzeitung der Berliner Schachgesellschaft (later called Deutsche Schachzeitung) from 1846 to 1865, and was co-editor with Gustav Neumann of Neue Berliner Schachzeitung from 1864 to 1867.
+Outside the field of chess problems, Anderssen was not a prolific author.
+He edited the magazine Schachzeitung der Berliner Schachgesellschaft (later called Deutsche Schachzeitung) from 1846 to 1865, however, and was co-editor with Gustav Neumann of Neue Berliner Schachzeitung from 1864 to 1867.

 Personality

 Steinitz wrote: "Anderssen was honest and honourable to the core.
 Without fear or favour he straightforwardly gave his opinion, and his sincere disinterestedness became so patent....that his word alone was usually sufficient to quell disputes...for he had often given his decision in favour of a rival..."
 On the other hand, Reuben Fine, a 20th-century player, wrote, "There is a curious contrast between his over-the-board brilliance and his uninspired safety-first attitude in everyday affairs."

 Death

-Anderssen died on March 13, 1879, in his hometown.
+Anderssen died on 13 March 1879, in his home town.
 The Deutsche Schachzeitung noted his death in 1879 with a nineteen-page obituary.
 His cause of death was a heart attack.
 Bombing raids during World War II damaged his grave in Breslau.
 After the war, the city became part of Poland and is now known under its Polish name Wrocław.
 In 1957, the Polish Chess Federation decided to re-bury Anderssen in a new grave at the Osobowice Cemetery.